 Dr. Stropko presented many lectures and authored numerous publications during this period.
 But, finally, the year 2007 was time to think about the possibility of retiring from private practice.
 He sold his practice, but stayed on for a few years.
 After that, he and Barbara occasionally traveled to other offices in Arizona to perform a surgery when requested.
 Then, from 2009-2011, Dr. Stropko worked part time with Dr. Tom McClammy at North Scottsdale Endodontics.
 After his last patient on the schedule in December of 2011, he turned to his wife and said, "That was our last patient --- we are done!"

 Yes, Dr. Stropko was finished with the practice of, but not through with the specialty of MicroEndodontics!
 He looked back on an incredible 50 year career in dentistry, being one of the pioneers of his endodontic specialty, and now realized he had so much to share.
 Several publications, lectures, and teaching opportunities have been part of his "retirement" years, and will surely continue as life permits.
-He has recently accepted the position as the Executive Director of the new Horizon Dental Institute, Scottsdale, Arizona.
+He has accepted the position as the Program Administrator of the Horizon Dental Institute, Scottsdale, Arizona.

 Dr. Stropko, and his wife, Barbara, currently reside in Prescott, Arizona.